embernet/sidekick/web_ui/public/sidekick_ai.md

 - To clear the prompt box: When in the prompt box, press the Escape key
 - To create a new chat: Click the New Chat icon in the Chat main Toolbar
 - To turn code syntax highlighting on or off: Click the Code Highlighting icon in the Chat main Toolbar
+- Prompt Editor
+  - Methodologies and techniques
+  - Diagrams (to create mermaid diagrams)
 - Right clicking on a message in the chat lets you:
   - Copy the message to the clipboard as text
   - Copy the message to the clipboard as HTML